Shelby Hughes: Early life and career

 Shelby Hughes was born in Maine and lived there until moving to Beverly, Massachusetts at the age of ten.
 There, she graduated from Beverly High School in 1998.
-Showing an talent for art from an early age, Hughes pursued art studies at Cooper Union in New York City with a full scholarship.
+Showing a talent for art from an early age, Hughes pursued art studies at Cooper Union in New York City with a full scholarship.
 After completing her BFA in 2003, she exhibited her work internationally in New York, Miami, Berlin, and Tokyo and had her exhibitions covered by such publications as Artforum and Village Voice.
 Six of her works were included in the Judith Rothschild Foundation at the Museum of Modern Art (MOMA) in New York.
 Hughes subsequently moved to California to work as a designer for Old Navy, before relocating to New York City and eventually Oklahoma, where she continued working as a freelance designer of handbags and accessories.

 Hughes developed a heroin habit in the 2000s and is thought to have met her partner, fellow artist Bryan VanAssche, through an online heroin user community.